In-Person Individual Therapy in Los Angeles

 how individual therapy helps

-Therapy here is a collaborative relationship where you and your therapist work together to understand what’s happening beneath the surface and respond with more care, clarity, and choice.
+Therapy at Kindman & Co. is a collaborative, relational process.
 While the work is individual, it’s deeply relational.
-We pay attention to how you experience yourself, how you relate to others, and how your history, identities, and environment shape those patterns.
+We pay attention to how you experience yourself, how you relate to others, and how your history, identities, and environment shape those patterns

-Individual therapy isn’t just about feeling better in isolation.
+Individual therapy isn’t just about feeling better on your own.

 As you develop greater self-understanding, emotional capacity, and choice, you’re also building the foundation for more nourishing relationships, stronger community, and more aligned ways of showing up in the world.